MelonKony/millmint/content/utopia/landscape/boroughs/pharos.md

 Vekllei National Airways (VNA) is the state-owned air carrier and bureau-level organisation of all air transport in Vekllei.
 It includes multiple well-known domestic and international air operators, including Vekllei Overseas Airways and Atlantic World Jetways.
 The subsidiaries of VNA are operated independently with seperate accounting, and operate as for-profit businesses internationally.

 VNA is headquartered in the [Pharos](#pharos) municipality, adjacent to its main hub at the Vekllei World Jetport.
 It also operates it primary maintenance facilities and fuel storage within the jetport, including nuclear and synthetic fuels.

+### Future Fission S.q.M.

+Future Fission S.q.M. is a subsidiary of General Reactor S.A. specialising in the research and production of airborne fission reactors.
+It is best known for contributing to sunburst-style reactor types used in civilian and military jets, as well as materials research for lightweight fission reactors.

 ### Pharos Railway Company Museum